How to Finance a Roll-Up Acquisition

 a) Equity injection

 The equity injection is the cash component a sponsor contributes to the acquisition.
-It is required to acquire the platform company and all bolt-on acquisitions.
+This contribution is mandatory for acquiring the platform company and all bolt-on acquisitions.

-The equity injection typically covers around 20% - 40% of the acquisition cost.
+The equity injection typically covers 20% to 40% of the acquisition cost.
 However, this requirement varies based on transaction size, sponsor experience, management team, and industry.

 b) Rollover equity